GFW4Fun/x-ui-pro/README.md

 # Your current IP from WARP
 curl --socks5-hostname 127.0.0.1:8086 checkip.amazonaws.com
 ```
-#### If return VPS/WARP/TOR IP Means the port is active and healthy
+#### If return VPS/WARP/TOR IP Means the port is active and healthy📶✅

 ➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖
 ## Enable Subscription :link: